K3S/IBM-i-PHP-PDO-ODBC-Toolkit-Setup/README.md

 ## Connecting A PHP Application Running On IBM i To A DB2 Database Running On IBM i

 This is an example of how to use PDO and ODBC to connect to DB2 on IBM i when PHP is running on the IBM i.
+This will NOT work by default with Zend Server PHP.
+They do not include the ODBC extension needed.
+You either need to add the extension or run and install the PHP RPMs listed above.
+From a runtime perspective using ODBC there is no difference between the two Zend Server has some nice debugging tools and a set way to deploy applications, but otherwise is unneeded by most shops.

 ```
 <?php